Home Search Gallery How-To Books Links Workshops About Contact

 Introduction top

-This film and FX Digital lens was introduced in 2000 and has retailed for about $490 ever since.
-It is Nikon's least expensive ultra-wide zoom, and the second sharpest behind the 14-24mm f/2.8 AF-S. This 18-35mm pretty much does the same thing as the 17-35mm f/2.8 AF-S, in plastic with more distortion but with slightly better sharpness, for a lot less money.
+This 18-35mm pretty much does the same thing as the 17-35mm f/2.8 AF-S, in plastic with more distortion, but with slightly better sharpness, for a lot less money.

 The newest $1,800 14-24mm f/2.8 AF-S is far superior optically to any other ultrawide zoom ever made, period.
 If we forget that for the rest of this review, this plastic 18-35mm is actually a little bit sharper on my D3 than the 17-35mm f/2.8 AF-S and the 20-35mm AF-D!
 Why?
 The 18-35mm is newer, slower, and has more distortion than these, too.